Skip to main content

 What can be part of a change set?

-Whenever a draft is created, it is automatically assigned to a change set.
-Click on ‘Go to change set’ to view the Change Set.
+Whenever a draft is created, it is automatically assigned to a change set and all edits are made within that change set.
 A screencast showing how a new draft is added to a Change Set.
 A Change Set can consist of one standalone entity, or multiple related entities.
-Add entities using the plus symbol on the left hand side.
-Note that submitted entities belong to the same change set as their parent entity.
-A screencast showing multiple related entities being added to a single Change Set.
+You can add entities using the plus symbol on the left hand side, where you can choose to add an existing entity or create a new one.

 Reviewing and publishing